Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- In last week's matchup with the Jets, Brady completed 68.0% of his passes for 410 yards, while throwing three touchdowns with one interception.

-- Brady has thrown for 856 passing yards over his last three games (285.3 per game) and has a 60.9% completion percentage (78-of-128), throwing four touchdown passes with two interceptions.
+- Brady has thrown for 856 yards (285.3 ypg) on 78-of-128 passing with four touchdowns and two interceptions over his last three games.

 Brady's Tampa Bay Teammates